Guidance

 Referral and review process

-For a detailed review
+Relevant factors for a detailed review are:

 • the complainant has, or might have, suffered significant injustice, loss or hardship

-Against a detailed review
+Relevant factors against a detailed review are:

 • the essence of a complaint is a contractual or commercial dispute

-• a full review would be disproportionate
+• a detailed review would be disproportionate

 The ICA will review the complaint and set out their conclusions about the way the matter has been handled.

-The ICA will send a draft report to the DfT or DfT public body for it to check for factual accuracy.
-If the DfT or DfT public body thinks it might be difficult to accept and/or implement the ICA’s draft recommendations, it may comment at this stage.
+The ICA will send a draft report to DfT for it to check for factual accuracy.

-• any recommendation or suggestion for improving the handling of complaints or the matter in question.
+• any recommendation or suggestion for improving the handling of complaints or the matter in question

 Remedies